Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 "Careful there," Dog cautioned.
 "Big brains, fragile bodies, not a good combo.
 You stay there until the medics get here..."

-"We...escaped, then," Vakno managed.
+"We... escaped, then," Vakno managed.

 "Close run thing.
-Krzzvk got the recall jumper charged just in time...That ship woulda ripped us in two on the fourth pass."
+Krzzvk got the recall jumper charged just in time...
+That ship woulda ripped us in two on the fourth pass."

 Thinking was abnormally difficult.
 Thoughts seemed to bump slowly around inside Vakno’s skull rather than flowing neatly together like a thousand silver tributaries, but she noticed that there was an alarmingly large hole torn in the hull where *something* had ripped through the flight deck, through one of the crew and out the other side.
 An emergency pressure shield shimmered over the tear.